 Adults suffering from acute or chronic pain can select from a wide range of treatments that combine traditional practices with modern science.
 Some hospitals even offer pain management clinics that use special techniques to offer relief, so check with your local hospital.
-Acupuncture, Range-of-Motion (ROM) Dance and yoga are just a few of the techniques that are helping patients deal with pain.
+Acupuncture and yoga are just a few of the techniques that are helping patients deal with pain.

 See how these six pain management techniques can help.